 Because you went up to your father’s bed;

 a.
-You are my firstborn: As the firstborn of the family Reuben had claim to the inheritance rights of the firstborn, but he forfeited it through pride (the excellency of dignity) and immorality (you defiled it).
+You are my firstborn: As the firstborn of the family, Reuben had claim to the inheritance rights of the firstborn, but he forfeited it through pride (the excellency of dignity) and through immorality (you defiled it).

 i.
 Reuben’s immorality with his father’s concubine Bilhah (the mother of his brothers Dan and Naphtali) is recorded in Genesis 35:22.

 b.
-Unstable as water, you shall not excel: Because of Reuben’s instability the birthright was divided.
-Usually the firstborn was the spiritual and social leader of the clan; but among the sons of Israel the rights of blessing, priesthood, and ruling authority were divided rather than being centralized in one.
+Unstable as water, you shall not excel: Because of Reuben’s instability, the birthright was divided.
+Usually the firstborn was the spiritual and social leader of the clan; but among the sons of Israel, the rights of blessing, priesthood, and ruling authority were divided among brothers rather than being centralized in one.

 i.
 Though we see the great wisdom of God in decentralizing authority among the sons of Israel, Reuben paid a high price for his instability.
 As much as anything, God looks for stable character in those who will lead His people.

 c.
 You shall not excel: The tribe of Reuben never did excel.
-No prophet, no judge, or no king came from the tribe of Reuben.
+No prophet, no judge, or no king that we know of came from the tribe of Reuben.
 Reuben is an example of how the first can be last (Matthew 19:30).

 “Simeon and Levi are brothers;

 Instruments of cruelty are in their dwelling place.

 Let not my honor be united to their assembly;

 For in their anger they slew a man,